jingyu323/k8s_study/笔记/ElasticSearch.md

 错误：

 1.ERROR: Skipping security auto configuration because it appears that the node is not starting up for the first time.
 The node might already be part of a cluster and this auto setup utility is designed to configure Security for new clusters only

+2.Skipping security auto configuration because this node is configured to bootstrap or to join a multi-node cluster, which is not supported